ibm-cloud-docs/cloud-pak-security/getting-started.md

 | Worker | 4 | 8 cores | 32 GB | 120 GB |
 {: caption="Table 1.
 Resource requirements for Cloud Pak for Security" caption-side="top"}

-For more information, see [hardware requirements](https://www.ibm.com/support/knowledgecenter/SSTDPP_1.6.0/platform/docs/security-pak/hardware.html){: external}.
+For more information, see [hardware requirements](https://www.ibm.com/support/knowledgecenter/SSTDPP_1.7.0/docs/security-pak/hardware.html){: external}.

 ### Minimum storage requirements

 The system disk requirements do not include the persistent storage requirements.
 The persistent storage requirement for IBM Cloud Pak® for Security is 1 TB.
-For more information, see [persistent storage requirements](https://www.ibm.com/support/knowledgecenter/SSTDPP_1.6.0/platform/docs/security-pak/persistent_storage.html){: external}.
+For more information, see [persistent storage requirements](https://www.ibm.com/support/knowledgecenter/SSTDPP_1.7.0/docs/security-pak/persistent_storage.html){: external}.

-### Purchasing a license
-{: #license-entitlement}

-Before you can install IBM Cloud Pak® for Security, you must purchase a license.
-Purchase a license, also known as an entitlement, through [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/index.html){: external}.

 ## Step 1.
 Finding the Cloud Pak in the IBM Cloud Catalog
 {: #catalog}